CoveredInChocolate/coursera03/README.md

 ### Files
 Here is a list of the following files included in this repository:
 * README.md - you are reading it, buddy!
-* codebook.pdf - A brief instruction on data.frames and columns in the final result.
+* codebook.md - A brief instruction on data.frames and columns in the final result.
 * features_info_mod.txt - Modified file with info regarding the data.
 * run_analysis.R - Project R-script for getting and cleaning data.